apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Google Pixel 8 and Pixel 8 Pro confirmed to lack Wi-Fi 7 connectivity**
+**Genomic inference of a severe human bottleneck during the Early to Middle Pleistocene transition**

-You can read more about it [here](https://www.notebookcheck.net/Google-Pixel-8-and-Pixel-8-Pro-confirmed-to-lack-Wi-Fi-7-connectivity.745195.0.html).
+You can read more about it [here](https://www.science.org/doi/10.1126/science.abq7487).

 ## Requirements
 - Python 3.8